Skip to content

 What is the best stroke for beginners?

-The Breaststroke or Sidestroke.
-These are generally the best starting points because they allow you to keep your head above water if needed and utilize a stable, rhythmic breathing pattern that is less taxing for beginners.
+The Breaststroke or Sidestroke are generally the best starting points.
+These strokes allow you to keep your head above water if needed and utilize a stable, rhythmic breathing pattern that is less taxing for beginners.
+Backstroke is also excellent because your face stays out of the water, making breathing easy.

 What is the best low-impact water workout for the elderly?

-Aside from traditional laps, water walking or aqua aerobics are the premier low impact water workout for the elderly.
-These exercises provide the heart-health benefits of jogging without any of the jarring impact on the hips, knees, or ankles.
+Aside from traditional laps, water walking or aqua aerobics are the premier low-impact water workouts for the elderly.
+These exercises provide the heart-health benefits of jogging without any jarring impact on the hips, knees, or ankles.
+Water walking in chest-deep water for 10-15 minutes is an excellent starting point for beginners.

 Can I participate if I have limited mobility?